 The Corporate Governance and Nominating Committee of our Board is comprised of Dr. Gin, who serves as the committee chairman, Mr. Saxe and Dr. Underdown.
-Our Corporate Governance and Nominating Committee charter is available on our website.
+Our Corporate Governance and Nominating Committee charter is available on our website at www.vistagen.com.
 Under its charter, the Corporate Governance and Nominating Committee is primarily responsible for, among other things, the following: